The Secret Sharer: Adaptations

 The story was adapted for a segment of the 1952 film Face to Face, and also for a one-act play in 1969 by C. R. (Chuck) Wobbe.
 Robert Silverberg adapted the story to a science fiction setting under the same title in 1987, winning the Locus Award for best novella.
 A film, Secret Sharer, inspired by the story and directed by Peter Fudakowski, was released in the United Kingdom in June 2014.
+A new multimedia performance version using dance, music, sound, text, and art installation premiered at ArtsEmerson in Boston in April 2026.